Enpower-project/Enpower-Data-Space-Connector-Deployment-and-Configuration-Guide/README.md

   - Contract Negotiation: Allows data providers to set or negotiate terms of data usage.
   - Data plane configuration and coordination.

-- <b>Data Plane</b>: Handles the actual data transfer, implementing various communication protocols like HTTP, to suit specific use cases.
+- <b>Data Plane</b>: <p align="justify">Handles the actual data transfer, implementing various communication protocols like HTTP, to suit specific use cases.
 This plane manages the practical aspects of data transfer once policies are negotiated.
 </p>
 </br>